RE-Lab-Projects/Re-Lab-Template_Documentation/docs/pages/40_documentation.rst

 AutoDoc uses the DocStrings from the py-files to generate class and function documentation.
 Use propper DocStrings and the documentation is done automatically.

+A DocString should at least have a description of what it does and what it returns.
+Take a look at our `example <https://github.com/RE-Lab-Projects/Re-Lab-Template_Documentation/tree/main/tests>`_ .

 More information about `DocString <https://www.python.org/dev/peps/pep-0257/>`_

 Makefile